AIMET QuantAnalyzer

 Overview

-The QuantAnalyzer feature analyzes the model for quantization and points out sensitive parts/hotspots in the model.
-The analyses are performed automatically, and only requires the user to pass in callbacks for performing forward pass and evaluation, and optionally a dataloader for MSE loss analysis.
+The QuantAnalyzer performs several analyses to identify sensitive areas and hotspots in the model.
+These analyses are performed automatically.
+To use QuantAnalyzer, you pass in callbacks to perform forward passes and evaluations, and optionally a dataloader for MSE loss analysis.

-For each analysis, QuantAnalyzer outputs json and/or html files containing data and plots for easy visualization.
+For each analysis, QuantAnalyzer outputs JSON and/or HTML files containing data and plots for visualization.

 Requirements

-To call the QuantAnalyzer API, users need to provide the following:
+To call the QuantAnalyzer API, you must provide the following:

-• A dummy input for the model which can contain random values, but must match the shape of the model’s expected input
+• A dummy input for the model that can contain random values but which must match the shape of the model’s expected input

-• (Optional, for runing MSE loss analysis) A dataloader providing unlabeled data to be passed through the model
+• (Optional, for running MSE loss analysis) A dataloader providing unlabeled data to be passed through the model

-Other quantization related settings are also provided in the call to analyze a model.
-Please refer to PyTorch QuantAnalyzer API Docs for more information on how to call the QuantAnalyzer feature.
+Other quantization-related settings are also provided in the call to analyze a model.
+See PyTorch QuantAnalyzer API Docs for more about how to call the QuantAnalyzer feature.

-Note: Typically on quantized runtimes, batch normalization layers will be folded where possible.
-So that users do not have to call a separate API to do so, QuantAnalyzer automatically performs Batch Norm Folding prior to running its analyses.
+Typically on quantized runtimes, batch normalization (BN) layers are folded where possible.
+So that you don’t have to call a separate API to do so, QuantAnalyzer automatically performs Batch Norm Folding before running its analyses.

 QuantAnalyzer performs the following analyses: